 Tips in Restaurants

 While in some countries tips are obligatory, in Japan it is almost seen as an insult.
-You never give tips in Japan, as most of the times there is a table fee included already, meaning that you pay like 1€ per person once sitting down.
+You never give tips in Japan, as most of the time there is a table fee included already, meaning that you pay like 1€ per person once sitting down.

 Fruits and Vegetables

 While Japanese food is super delicious, you will notice that certain things are more expensive than others.
-Fruits and vegetables are super expensive, for example 100g of grapes cost around 8€, watermelon 12€, apples 2€ a piece and so on.
+Fruits and vegetables are super expensive, for example, 100g of grapes cost around 8€, watermelon 12€, apples 2€ a piece and so on.